 Work culture in Finland

 The workweek in Finland is normally 40 hours, although many sectors allow their staff to work shorter hours.
-Time management is a strong point in Finnish culture and so employees do their best to produce and complete their tasks in the allocated work time.
+Time management is important in Finnish culture and employees make sure to produce and complete their tasks in the allocated work time.

-Business communication is normally quite open and Finns are free to speak their mind.
+Business communication is normally quite open, and Finnish employees are generally free to speak their mind.
 That said, courtesy and politeness are still highly valued.
 Punctuality is also important both in work culture and in social settings.

 Are you an expat living in Finland?